Oka Yoshisato and Political Science in Post-war Japan

 - About the Speaker

-Isami Sawai is a Project Lecturer at UTokyo Graduate Schools for Law and Politics.
-He received a LL.B.
-(2013) and M.Phil. in Political Science (2015) from UTokyo, and is now at the final stage of his PhD in International History at London School of Economics (2021).
-Before the appointment to the Project Lecturer position, he had worked as a research associate at UTokyo Graduate Schools for Law and Politics from 2015-16 and 2019-21.
-His research interests lie in modern East Asian international history, particularly in China and Japan’s transformation of foreign relations in the late 19th century.
+Isami Sawai is a JSPS Cross-border Postdoctoral Research Fellow.
+He received LL.B.
+(2013) and M.Phil. in Political Science (2015) from UTokyo, and has recently defended his Ph.D. thesis that was submitted to the Department of International History, London School of Economics (2021).
+Before the appointment to the postdoctoral position, he had worked as a research associate (2015-16, 2019-21) and as a project lecturer at UTokyo Graduate Schools for Law and Politics (2021).
+His research interests lie in the political history of modern Japan and the international history of East Asia in the 19th and 20th centuries.